-Whether we like it or not, suffering will come if we have the nicca mindset.
-We don't want suffering and we don't like it, but it will come.
+Whether we like it or not, suffering will come.
+We don't want it and we don't like it, but it will come.

 - Furthermore, whatever happiness we have, that will cease.
 We cannot maintain any happiness for too long. - That holds for any existence.
 That is the dhammatā!
 That is the Nature of this world!